The "3" Water Issues Plaguing NJ - Passaic and Morris Counties

-Do Not let a company create panic or give the perception that there is an urgency for immediate action.
-The purpose of all these tactics is not for the benefit of you, the consumer; it is for the benefit of the Company, creating panic to sell goods or services.
+Do not let a company create panic or give the impression that there is an urgent need for immediate action.
+The purpose of all these tactics is not for your benefit, the consumer; it is for the Company's benefit, creating panic to sell goods or services.

-FACTS: Per the water and health.org article: "chlorine in the water is to destroy the bacteria and viruses that can enter a water system in many different ways.
-A chlorine residual provides the primary protection from these known and well-understood pathogens.
+FACTS: Per the water and health.org article: "Chlorine in the water is used to destroy the bacteria and viruses that can enter a water system in many different ways.
+Chlorine residual provides the primary protection against these known, well-understood pathogens.
 It is the only effective, large-scale method for residual protection of drinking water..."
-The EPA requires treated tap water ... detectable level of chlorine to help prevent contamination.
+The EPA requires treated tap water ... detectable level of Chlorine to help prevent contamination.
 The allowable chlorine levels in drinking water (up to 4 parts per million) pose “no known or expected health risk [including] an adequate margin of safety.”
-Only chlorine-based disinfectants can provide lasting protection from waterborne diseases throughout the distribution system from a treatment plant to the consumer’s tap....The real danger when it comes to chlorine is eliminating its use. [waterandhealth.org article, By Chris Wiant, MPH, PhD
+Only chlorine-based disinfectants can provide lasting protection from waterborne diseases throughout the distribution system from a treatment plant to the consumer’s tap....The real danger with Chlorine is eliminating its use. [waterandhealth.org article, By Chris Wiant, MPH, PhD

 March 30, 2010]